avinash0309/BRAIN-TUMOR-SEGEMENTATION-OF-LOW-GRADE-GLIOMAS/Code/README.md

 # TRAINED MODELS
 All the three trained models with weights can be accessed using the following link https://buffalo.app.box.com/v/BrainTumorDependentFiles/folder/94778410225
-These trained models can be used for can be used for generating the segmentation maps for a given image.
+These trained models can be used for generating the segmentation maps for a given image.

 # COMPARING THE PERFORMANCE OF THE MODELS
 1. The Ipython notebook "TestimagesegmentationModels.ipynb" can be used to visualize the Train and Validation - Mertics,Losses.